LeemanGeophysicalLLC/GEARS/travel.md

 rural setting about 10 minutes from Siloam Springs by car.
 No public transportation is available in the area.

-**We recommend arriving Sunday November 5th and departing Friday evening or Saturday morning.**
+**We recommend arriving Sunday before the workshop and departing Friday evening or Saturday morning.**

 ## Travel
-We recommend travel into the Northwest Arkansas National Airport (KXNA).
+Flights are easy to get into Northwest Arkansas National Airport (KXNA).
 Sometimes you'll hear it called Highfill, Bentonville, Rogers, or Fayetteville - but as long as it is XNA you'll come to the right spot!
-We will provide a ride from the airport to the hotel for you, just be sure to send us your flight details at john@leemangeophysical.com.
+We will provide a ride from the airport to the hotel for you, just be sure to send us your flight details.
 We will also be providing rides to the airport for departure.

 ## Lodging
 We recommend the [Hampton Inn](https://www.hilton.com/en/hotels/fyvsshx-hampton-siloam-springs/) in Siloam Springs.
 The hotel is within walking distance of many eateries, convenience stores, and a WalMart.
 We will shuttle you to and from the workshop if needed.
-When booking call the local number (479) 215-1000. **DO NOT** press the first option for new reservations.
-Stay on the line for the operator and tell them you are with the GEARS workshop for our better nightly rate.
-If you press the new reservation option you end up at a national call center that has no idea what GEARS is.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3220.339280112068!2d-94.51896408476995!3d36.18262968008034!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87c9a27eba7f1223%3A0xbc00c25c02f4e906!2sHampton%20Inn%20Siloam%20Springs!5e0!3m2!1sen!2sus!4v1618358499410!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>